jergason/blorg/_posts/2019-08-14-curating-community-and-culture.md

 ## Action

 After thinking and writing things down, act to make it stick.
 Curated culture requires deliberate action to encourage or discourage certain behaviors and establish structure for interactions.
+Sometimes curation means clarifying rejecting behavior that doesn't fit the culture.

 Within the first few weeks of setting up the chat room there was a relatively minor disagreement.
 It got a bit heated.
 I was torn between talking it out privately or addressing it in the main channel where it happened.
 Publicly call-outs are less comfortable and potentially embarrass the recipient.
 Eventually I decided re-enforcing expectations publicly was important enough to kindly address what happened.
 I replied with the following message in the thread: